digitalurban/VibeABM/Readme.md

 **✨ [View Live Demo: `fire.html`](https://digitalurban.github.io/VibeABM/forestfire.html)**

 This is a classic cellular automaton model that simulates the spread of a forest fire.
 In this type of ABM, the "agents" are the individual cells of the grid, each with a simple set of states and rules.
-The simulation powerfully demonstrates the concept of a percolation threshold.
+The simulation demonstrates the concept of a percolation threshold.

 #### Agent & System Rules: